Mao Zedong: Biography, Cultural Revolution, Major Facts, & Death

-From May to September 1926, he served as the KMT’s Peasant Movement Training Institute.
-Mao prepared peasants in Guangzhou in a number of militant activities as well tutoring on the basic ideas of Marxism and other left-wing ideas.
+From May to September 1926, he served at the KMT’s Peasant Movement Training Institute.
+Mao prepared peasants in Guangzhou in a number of militant activities as well as tutoring on the basic ideas of Marxism and other left-wing ideas.

 Mao’s Communist Party versus the Nationalist Party in the Chinese Civil War (1927-1949)